Kandi, Murshidabad: Notable people

-The city can be considered one of the major cultural centers of Murshidabad.
-Renowned groups have originated from this town.
-These groups hold theater festivals throughout the year, mostly during the winter, in Kandi.
-On Republic Day (January 26), major sports events, programs and parades are held here.
+Kandi is one of the major cultural centres of Murshidabad.
+Renowned groups from the town hold theatre festivals throughout the year, mostly during the winter.
+On Republic Day (January 26), major sports events, programs, and parades are held in the town.
 Kandi is also commonly known for the famous Kali Puja of the Roychowdhury royal family, the erstwhile rulers of Kandi and the surrounding areas.

-Healthcare

-There is a government hospital Kandi Subdivision Hospital in the heart of the town and people from the neighbouring towns and villages visit there for medical treatment.
-There is also a non-government nursing home named Kabita Nursing Home.